B. R. Panthulu: Career

 He made his debut as an actor in the 1936 Kannada film Samsara Nauka, an adaptation of the play he acted in.
 It was produced by Devi Films, based in Chennai.
 Directed by H. L. N. Simha, the film starred Panthulu, M. V. Rajamma, Dikki Madhava Rao, S. K. Padmadevi and M. S. Madhava Rao.
 The hero marries against his grandfather's wishes and is cast out.
 His troubles do not end there – he finds no favour with his in-laws, loses his job, and finds himself accused of murdering the bride his grandfather had chosen for him.
 The film was adapted from a play by the Chadrakala Natak Mandali, and remained true to the original's reformist ideal.

 In 1950, he made the Tamil film Macharekhai, partnering with filmmaker P. Pullaiah under a stage company that later came to be known as Sukumar Productions with musician T. R. Mahalingam as his partner.
 With writer P. Neelakantan, he started the company Padmini Pictures, and produced the Tamil film Kalyanam Panniyum Brahmachari in 1954.
 Under the banner, he would go on to produce the Kannada films School Master (1958), Kittur Chennamma (1961) and Sri Krishnadevaraya (1970), that went on to become landmark films.
 His portrayal of Timmarusu, the Prime minister of the Vijayanagara King Krishnadevaraya, won him the Karnataka State Film Award for Best Actor.

-As director, Panthulu his debut as a director with the Kannada film Rathnagiri Rahasya, a major commercial success during the time.
-He has produced and directed 57 films in all South Indian languages under the banner of Padmini Pictures.
+As director, Panthulu made his debut with the Kannada film Rathnagiri Rahasya (1957), a major commercial success during the time.
+He produced and directed a total of 57 films in all South Indian languages under the banner of Padmini Pictures.